-'''

-Note See Section 3.53 [trunk Scripts Bash Functions Render], page 66, to know more about possible values for 'BASE', 'POST' and 'LAST' action definitions.
+Note - Removed(xref:trunk Scripts Bash Functions Render) -, to know more about possible values for 'BASE', 'POST' and 'LAST' action definitions.

-'''

 To specify the 'LAST' action, you need to set the 'LAST:' string followed by the function name of the action you want to perform.
 For example, consider the following example if you want to render all files first and organize them later: